NL Common Ground

 Variations

 There are different variations of the sticker.
-Keep in mind that different rules apply when the sticker is used interal or by an external party.
+Keep in mind that different rules apply when the sticker is used internally or by an external party.

 Internal